Shameem Black CMS.jpg

 My Work

 My work investigates a new symbol of flexible Indianness: yoga.
-In my book (forthcoming from Columbia University Press), I dive into material as different as American murder mysteries, India’s tax code, and family history to show the significance of yoga’s imaginative power.
+In my book Flexible India: Yoga’s Cultural and Political Tensions (Columbia University Press, 2024), I dive into material as different as American murder mysteries, India’s tax code, and family history to show the significance of yoga’s imaginative power.

 In my book Fiction Across Borders (Columbia University Press, 2010) and related articles, I take on a key ethical question of our globalising era.
 How might we represent the lives of “others” without stereotyping, appropriating, or otherwise doing damage?